russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 6. Create your website

-Now that you have determined your brand identity and strategy, you should create a website to present your brand to the outside world.
-While it may sound like a difficult task, numerous website builders and tools are available to help set up a website and design and customize it.
-Creating a website may seem like it should occur further down the road, but it is a great way to soft launch your website (and brand) to the world.
+Now that you have determined your brand identity and strategy, it's time to create a website that presents your brand to the outside world.
+While it may sound like a daunting task, numerous website builders and tools are available to help set up, design, and customize a website.
+Creating a website may seem like it should occur further down the road, but it is a great way to soft-launch your website (and brand) to the world.
 This allows you to test your brand, receive customer feedback, and make alterations before the official launch.

 7. Get your business registered